 Performance Appraisals and Advancement

-Formal performance reviews are conducted on a quarterly basis by an employee’s immediate supervisor.
+Formal performance reviews are conducted on a semi-annual basis by an employee’s immediate supervisor.
 Personnel are evaluated on objective criteria based on performance.
 The review also includes a Self-Evaluation and a Peer Evaluation from two team members who have worked directly with the individual over the quarter.
 Ratings are then generated based on summary results.
 Continuous improvement plans are put into place based on feedback.

 Management’s Philosophy and Operating Style

 Resolver’s management philosophy and operating style encompass a broad range of characteristics.
-Such characteristics include management’s approach to taking and monitoring business risks, and management’s attitudes toward information processing, accounting functions, and personnel.Specific control activities that the service organization has implemented in this area are described below:
+Such characteristics include management’s approach to taking and monitoring business risks, and management’s attitudes toward information processing, accounting functions, and personnel.

 Resolver’s activities are overseen by its applicable Board of Directors and members of its senior executive team.
 The Board and the senior executive team meet several times annually and have established and maintain the key operating policies and practices of the organization.